 This is a tough situation that many seniors are starting to face with old student loan debt.
 Student loans are not forgiven except for disability, so forgiveness likely won’t work in your situation.

-It is possible for up to 15 percent of your Social Security to be garnished or offset for past-due student loans.
 The loan servicer must give you 30 days’ notice before they can garnish your wages.
 If you have already received that notice, then you have a limited time to act.

 However, you have options that can help you avoid garnishment.
 Your best option may be to enter a repayment plan with the lender.